 In addition to this risk, the development of a UTI further increased the risk of systemic sepsis by almost 14 times more than an average healthy adult.
 Systemic sepsis causes infection to spread throughout the body and can lead to a variety of severe health problems, including organ failure and death.

 All in all, invasive spinal surgeries are associated with high risk for a number of different health issues.
 If left untreated, these problems can become more severe and even potentially lead to death.
-Less-invasive procedures, such as discectomies and Discseel, provide much safer options and can provide even more effective results.
+Minimally-invasive procedures, such as discectomies and the Discseel® Procedure, provide much safer options and can provide even more effective results.